ldn-softdev/jtc/User Guide.md

 ]
 bash $
 ```
-When both jsons are equal, an empty set is displayed and return code is 0.
+When both JSONs are equal, an empty set is displayed and return code is 0.
 ```
 bash $ echo '123' | jtc -c'123' -l
 "json_1": {}